Two Pointer Techniques for Linked List Problems

 for p1 != p2 {

-// p1 takes a step, if it reaches the end of list A, switch to list B
+// p1 takes one step forward, if it reaches the end of list A, switch to list B

 if p1 == nil {